Jimmi08/e107-plugins-used-by-e107sk/README.md

 But this doesn't mean that they are actively developed.

+Warning.
+Any plugin with folder name jm_ is highly experimental.
+Only plugins with name jm are stable (no underscore).

 ## Yandex metrica plugin for e107

 The plugin for the using Yandex Metrica on your e107 site